particify/arsnova-server/src/site/markdown/development.md

 ARSnova Backend uses Maven for builds and dependency management.
 You do not need to download any framework or library dependencies - Maven handles this for you.

-You can create a web archive (`.war` file) by running a single command:
+You can create a Docker image by running a single command:

-	$ mvn package
+	$ mvn jib:build

 ## Running

-ARSnova builds are setup up to automatically download the Java Servlet container Jetty for development.
+ARSnova builds are setup up to automatically download the Java Servlet container for development.
-Run the following command to download the dependencies, and startup the backend with Jetty:
+Run the following command to download the dependencies, and startup the backend:

-	$ mvn jetty:run -D arsnova.config-dir=/etc/arsnova
+	$ mvn spring-boot:run -Dspring-boot.run.arguments="--arsnova.config-dir=/opt/arsnova/config"

 After a few seconds the ARSnova API will be accessible at <http://localhost:8080/>.

-You can adjust the amount of debug logging by changing the log levels in [log4j-dev.properties](../../main/resources/log4j-dev.properties).
+You can adjust the amount of debug logging by appending `--debug` or `--trace` to `spring-boot.run.arguments`.
-Additionally, you can enable exception messages in API responses by setting the boolean property `api.expose-error-messages` in `arsnova.properties`.
+Additionally, you can enable exception messages in API responses by appending `--system.api.expose-error-messages=true`.

 ## Continuous Integration